sakib-code00/AI-Assignment/README.md

   <h2>Training and Evaluation</h2>
   <p>Split the data into training and validation sets to evaluate the models’ effectiveness.
 The following metrics were used:</p>
   <li>Accuracy: Measures the overall correctness of the model.</li>
-  <li>ROC-AUC Score: Evaluates model performance, especially for imbalanced datasets.</li>
+  <li>ROC-AUC Score: Evaluates model performance, especially useful for imbalanced datasets.</li>
   <li>Confusion Matrix: Helps visualize the classification results and identify misclassifications.</li>
   <li>Classification Report: Provides detailed metrics like precision, recall, and F1-score for each class.</li>
   <h3>Model Training Results</h3>